xuxhi-xu/attack-path-OSINT-playbook/README.md

 Most guides hand you a list of commands and call it a methodology.
 This one works the other way — every section starts with the analyst question, builds the attack path, then references tools at the end as execution aids.

-Every offensive technique is paired with its defensive equivalent.
+Every offensive section has a defensive mirror.
 Because if you understand how something is found, you understand how to stop it from being found.

 ## Why I built it this way